 This webpage is designed to offer suggestions about what food items to serve, and details the set-up and clean-up responsibilities of the host, with the help of the ushers.
-Since we currently don't have access to a kitchen at Daniel Wright Middle School, where we are temporarily holding Sunday Liturgy while our Church is being built, we have simplified the process for hosting coffee hour.
 We hope you find the following information helpful and if you have any additional questions, please contact the church office at 847.482.1200; or email Kathie Rutkowski by clicking HERE.

 To sign up, click HERE.
 The Church is using SignUp Genius to coordinate coffee hour hosts.
 If you need assistance with any aspect of this on-line tool, please call the church office at 847.482.1200.

 Thank you in advance for volunteering to host this important element of Ascension's commitment to Christian fellowship.
 The Ascension community appreciates your warm hospitality and donation to this weekly tradition.